Understanding Functional Medicine

 What is functional medicine?

-A form a medicine that is focused on addressing the root cause of symptoms by optimizing the function of the organ systems.
-Standard labs tests and specialty test are used identify and correct imbalances before they progress to a disease state.
-Functional medicine defines health as a state of optimal balance between the mind, body, and spirit rather than merely the absence of disease
+Functional medicine determines how and why illness occurs and restores health by addressing the root causes of disease for each individual.
+Specialty laboratory tests may be utilized to identify root causes and correct imbalances before they progress to a disease.
+Treatments may include lifestyle medicine, nutrition, nutritional supplements, herbs etc. Functional medicine defines health as a state of optimal function and balance between the mind, body, and spirit rather than the absence of disease.

-What conditions can be treated with functional & naturopathic medicine?
+What conditions can be helped with functional medicine?

 - Autoimmune Conditions

 - Chronic degenerative conditions - Arthritis, Diabetes, High blood pressure etc.

 - Skin conditions

 - & Others